 It’s a welcome sign that authorities recognise the vulnerability of riders and are actually doing something about it.

-A similar Austroads study this year, titled “Infrastructure Improvements to Reduce Motorcycle Casualties”, found that roads need to be better designed, funded and maintained to reduce the risk of motorcycle crashes.
+A similar Austroads study in 2016, titled “Infrastructure Improvements to Reduce Motorcycle Casualties”, found that roads need to be better designed, funded and maintained to reduce the risk of motorcycle crashes.

 However, there is no guarantee that Australian governments and road contractors will follow the many recommendations of the two-year study.